bytheseaside/clinical-trial-solutions-ib2/README.md

 # MVP Electronic Data Capture System  - Clinical Trial Solutions

+## Live Demo
+You can try the live version of the application [here](https://clinical-trial-solutions.vercel.app/).

 ## Overview
 The MVP Electronic Data Capture (EDC) System is a web-based application designed to streamline data collection for clinical trial management.
 This project aims to enhance the efficiency and accuracy of clinical research processes by providing a user-friendly interface for data entry and management.